lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 Tage Alter Musik 2014, Regensburg: 30 Jahre

-The first 2014 exhibition we will attend will be the 30th Anniversary of Tage Alter Musik, Regensburg, which will run from Friday 6th of June until Monday 9th June.
+The first 2014 exhibition we attended was the 30th Anniversary of Tage Alter Musik, Regensburg, which ran from Friday 6th of June until Monday 9th June.

 Performers in the concert series included: